What is Dowsing?

 Straddling the line between the supernatural and the scientific, the practice of dowsing has a long history of being used to find underground objects such as water, oil, and metal ore.

-The methods are simple: usually the dowsing equipment is held loosely by hand and pointed downwards.
+The methods are simple: hold the dowsing equipment loosely by hand and pointed downwards.
 The belief is that the twig or rod or pendulum moves seemingly on its own when above the target.

-History is silent on when the practice first came into existence, but the earliest known references are allegedly from 16th century Germany.
+History is silent on when the practice first came into existence.
+The earliest known references are allegedly from 16th century Germany.
 The religious reformer Martin Luther included in his writings a condemnation of the practice as being a contradiction of the Ten Commandment’s first rule of not practicing occult activities.

 Later less-famous theologians would similarly condemn the practice.

-Dowsing had a resurgence of popularity in 20th century America as the practice was a popular method to assist in finding underground water to be tapped as wells on remote farms.
+Twentieth-century America witnessed a resurgence in Dowsing.
+The practice became a popular method to assist in finding underground water to be tapped as wells on remote farms.

-The practice was even used by the military when attempting to find buried weapons and underground tunnels.
-In Norway in 1986 an avalanche buried a group of soldiers.
+The military utilized dowsing when attempting to find buried weapons and underground tunnels.
+In Norway, in 1986 an avalanche buried a group of soldiers.
 The army, after searching by “normal” methods, brought in dowsers to see if they could locate the trapped soldiers.

-Skeptics state that the success rate of dowsing is no higher than the results of random chance, but there has not been enough data gathered to come to any firm conclusions–although limited studies in the 20th and 21st centuries seem to disprove the ability of dowsers to find their targets.
+Skeptics state that the success rate of dowsing is no higher than the results of random chance.
+However, there has not been enough data gathered to come to any firm conclusions.
+Although limited studies in the 20th and 21st centuries seem to disprove the ability of dowsers to find their targets.

-Throughout history there have been noted dowsers who claim to have discovered many hidden objects through the practice.
+Throughout history, there have been noted dowsers who claim to have discovered many hidden objects through the practice.
 An Englishman, Leicester Gataker (1874 – 1942), claimed to have had a 90% success rate when searching for underground water sources.
-A German dowser, Ludwig Straniak (1879 – 1951), was active during World War II and allegedly was able to locate ships on secret missions using just a nautical chart and a pendulum.
+A German dowser, Ludwig Straniak (1879 – 1951), was active during World War II.
+He could allegedly locate ships on secret missions using just a nautical chart and a pendulum.

 Such organizations will keep the practice of dowsing going forward and will continue the controversy surrounding this method of pseudo-science.